b12consulting/yds-training-exercise3/README.md

 When you are done, leave the code as-is.
 Do not tidy it up.

-**Reflect before moving on:** what security issues does your implementation handle?
+**Reflect before moving on:**
+- what security issues does your implementation handle?
+- before jumping to the implementation, did you take the time to identify potential vulnerabilities?

 ---